muldjord/occurity/README.md

 * A [Flirc infrared reciever](https://flirc.tv/products/flirc-usb-receiver?variant=42687976538340) (Optional)
   * A remote control that works with flirc.
 Most do (Optional)

+Note that Occurity can be installed on any ordinary Debian-derived PC as well (Ubuntu is recommended as this is the OS used to develop Occurity).

 #### Monitor

 ##### Resolution
-Occurity should display correctly on any monitor using any resolution provided the following two requirements are met:
+Occurity displays correctly on any monitor using any resolution provided the following two requirements are met:
-* The physical length of the ruler must be set correctly in the Occurity configuration (Press `p` on the keyboard and use arrow keys to set it).
+* The physical length of the ruler must be set correctly in the Occurity [Preferences](docs/PREFERENCES.md) dialog.
-* The physical distance from the patients eyes to the monitor must be set correctly in the Occurity configuration (Press `p` on the keyboard and use arrow keys to set it).
+* The physical distance from the patients eyes to the monitor must be set correctly in the Occurity [Preferences](docs/PREFERENCES.md) dialog.

-To test if the monitor you are using reports its resolution correctly to the Occurity software, please set the width of the ruler as described above, temporarily set the patient distance to 600 cm and measure the exact width of the Sloan optotype letters at chart size 0.1 and 0.25.
+To test if the monitor you are using reports its resolution correctly to the Occurity software, please set the width of the ruler as described above, temporarily set the patient distance to 600 cm and measure the exact width of the Sloan optotype sumbols at chart size 0.1 and 0.25.
 At 0.1 the width must be exactly 87 mm and at 0.25 the width must be exactly 35 mm.
 If this is correct your monitor will work with Occurity.

-To test if your monitor scales correctly, you can also check the sizes at 400 cm patient distance.
-Here the width of a Sloan optotype letter must be 58 mm at 0.1 and 23 at 0.25.
+To test if your monitor scales the distance correctly, you should also check the sizes at 400 cm patient distance.
+Here the width of a Sloan optotype symbol must be 58 mm at 0.1 and 23 at 0.25.

 ##### Brightness calibration
 DISCLAIMER!!!
 This is only a guideline: Using a lux meter pushed up against the monitor surface, you should have a readout of about 277 lux.
 Hence the need for a monitor that is capable of a high brightness level.